WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ### Research Data Workflow Processing - Research -  Data Analytics or Data Engineering
 This project looks to define Research Data Management workflows and use them to benchmark High Performance Compute on WEHI infrastructure and beyond.
-To learn more about it, please read the presentation, [Benchmarking domain-specific research workflow solutions at an international level](https://figshare.com/articles/presentation/Benchmarking_domain-specific_research_workflow_solutions_at_an_international_level/21259425)
+To learn more about it, please read the presentation, [Benchmarking domain-specific research workflow solutions at an international level](https://figshare.com/articles/presentation/Benchmarking_domain-specific_research_workflow_solutions_at_an_international_level/21259425) as well as [the GitHub from the students from 2023](https://github.com/JiayaoLU/Data-Science-Project) that has three public Tableau graphs.